Joel Dixon

+Born in Middlesbrough, Dixon came through the ranks at Sunderland.
+After loan spells with Workington, Boston United, Hartlepool United and Gateshead, he departed Sunderland in 2015.
+He joined non-League Barrow and was a member of the team that won promotion to the Football League as champions in 2020.
+After six seasons with Barrow, he moved to League One club Bolton Wanderers.
+He won the EFL Trophy in his second season before re-joining Hartlepool United in 2023.
+After two seasons with Hartlepool he was released.

 Career

 Born in Middlesbrough, Dixon began his career at Sunderland, spending two loan spells at Workington.
-He moved on loan to Boston United in November 2015.
+He moved on loan to Boston United in November 2014.
 After a loan spell with Hartlepool United he moved on loan to Gateshead in March 2015.

 Barrow

 He moved to Barrow in 2015.
 Dixon was a part of the Barrow side that won the National League in the 2019–20 season, featuring in all 37 matches, before the early curtailment of the season due to the COVID-19 pandemic with Barrow being awarded the title after the standings were determined on a points-per-game basis.
 Dixon then appeared in all 46 matches the following season as Barrow avoided relegation.
 At the end of the 2020–21 season, Dixon was offered a new contract with the club.

 Bolton Wanderers

 On 25 June 2021, Bolton Wanderers announced that Dixon would join them on 1 July on a two-year deal after he rejected the contract offer from Barrow.
-His debut came on 10 August against EFL Championship side Barnsley in the Carabao Cup where he kept a clean sheet in a 0–0 draw and then saved Devante Cole's penalty in the resultant penalty shoot-out, helping Bolton win the game.
+His debut came on 10 August against EFL Championship side Barnsley in the EFL Cup where he kept a clean sheet in a 0–0 draw and then saved Devante Cole's penalty in the resultant penalty shoot-out, helping Bolton win the game.
 His league debut came the following Saturday away at AFC Wimbledon.
+He was an unused substitute in the 2023 EFL Trophy final.
+Bolton went on to win 4–0 against Plymouth Argyle to win the trophy.
+On 23 May the club confirmed that Dixon would be leaving at the end of his contract in June.